shrn-kira/monty/README.md

 ## Environment

-Ubuntu 14.04 LTS via Vagrant in VirtualBox and compiled with GCC version 4.8.4
+Ubuntu 20.04 LTS via Vagrant in VirtualBox and compiled with GCC

 ## Instructions